 Introduction to motion blur and panning

-Motion blur gives an iPhone photo a sense of movement and can make the image more dynamic and interesting.
+Motion blur gives iPhone photos a sense of movement and can make the images more dynamic and interesting.
 In this blog I explain to you how you can photograph a fast moving subject with motion blur and one of the ways I discuss here is panning.
 You have to use a slow shutter speed.
 Because you need a long exposure time and the light sensitivity of the sensor in most apps can not be lower than ISO 25, you need fairly low light conditions.
 The examples I show here are made with 1/4 or 1/8 of a second.

 You can shoot fast-moving subjects with motion blur in several ways.